OpenTermsArchive/contrib-versions/Xfinity/Privacy Policy.md

 Comcast reserves the right to charge you for the reasonable cost of retrieving and photocopying any information or documents that you request, where permitted by law.

-Your Rights and Our Limitations Under Federal Laws The Cable Act and Personally Identifiable Information
+Your Rights and Our Limitations Under Federal Laws

+The federal Cable Act imposes limitations on our collection and sharing of information that personally identifies you when you subscribe to Services that use the facilities of the Comcast cable system.
+The Communications Act imposes restrictions on our use and sharing of CPNI when you use Services that are deemed telecommunications services.

+Learn more about your rights and our limitations under federal laws

+The Cable Act and Personally Identifiable Information

 This Privacy Policy is designed to comply with Section 631 of the Cable Communications Policy Act of 1984, as amended, (the “Cable Act”).
 The Cable Act permits Comcast to use the cable system to collect personally identifiable information about you.
 Personally identifiable information is information that identifies you specifically. it does not include de-identified, anonymous, aggregate, or other data that does not identify you.
 We may collect personally identifiable information when it is necessary to render cable services or other services to you and to detect unauthorized reception or use of the services.
 We may use the cable system to collect personally identifiable information about you for additional purposes with your prior written or electronic consent.
 The Cable Act also permits Comcast to disclose personally identifiable information if the disclosure is necessary to render, or conduct a legitimate business activity related to, the cable service or other services provided to you. required by law or legal process. or limited to your name and address, subject to your opt-out consent.
 The frequency of any disclosure of personally identifiable information varies in accordance with our business needs and activities as described in this Policy.